jeremykvlim/kattis/README.md

 Problems have to be solved using base programming language libraries or self-coded structures.
 External libraries, such as `Boost` for C++, `Guava` for Java, `NumPy` for Python 3 and others are not available.
 However, you are allowed to attach multiple files in one submission, although I never bothered.

 I generally use `C++` unless the NUS course requires otherwise.
-I switch to `Python` if I require precision or big integer operations or if the solution is much shorter and simpler implementation-wise.
+I switch to `Python` if I require big integer operations or if the solution is much shorter and simpler implementation-wise.

 ---